rohansanjay/lists/quotes.md

 # Quotes I like

+- "NFTs are a way to connect culture to the internet." - Marc Andreessen
+- "All the people who end up doing things that matter think through things themselves from first principles." - Fred Ehrsam
+- “Follow the places where you can make a contribution.
+Pursue less happiness and more satisfaction.
+Happiness is temporary, satisfaction is deep and enduring.
+Attach yourself to the right people.
+Hard work applied with leverage will get you far.” - Marc Andreessen
 - "The world gives you back what you put into it." - Matt Huang
 - "If you can have any superpower, luck is the one you want." - Elon Musk
 - "The biggest gift you receive in victory isn’t the trophy.
 It’s the relief." - Pelé